valtyr/prisma-kysely/README.md

    yarn add prisma-kysely
    ```

-2. Replace the default client generator in your `schema.prisma` file with the following:
+2. Replace (or augment) the default client generator in your `schema.prisma` file with the following:

    ```prisma
    generator kysely {